davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/07-6-exercises.md

 +++

 Another useful perspective on this proof is to see the "cycle structure" permutation as the only alibi permutation, and all others as alias permutations.

 +++

+Are generators equivalent to the basis vectors in linear algebra?
+The [Basis disambiguation page - Wikipedia](https://en.wikipedia.org/wiki/Basis) specifically links to the article [Generating set of a group](https://en.wikipedia.org/wiki/Generating_set_of_a_group).

++++